PaulSHahn2/emacssetup/README.md

     it finishes downloading a large package-- then it will loose track of the current package and you will just end up having to download it again later.

-5. It is likely that newer versions of packages will be installed than the stale ones listed in the *init.el* file checked out from the repo.
-So you  refresh the repository listing by pressing 'r'.
-You can then download newer versions by marking them with *u*.
+5. It is likely that newer versions of packages can be installed than what are referenced in the stale *init.el* file checked out from the repo.
+You can refresh the repository listing by pressing 'r'.
+You can then download newer versions by marking them by pressing *u*.
 Then press *x* to download and install the latest packages.

-6. When all packages are installed, you can exit *emacs* and restart it.
-If you are running *emacs* in *daemon mode*, you need to restart the dameon:
-   `killall emacs` from a shell and then restart.
-You can also re-evaluate the *init.el* source file via visiting the file in the buffer and running *eval-buffer*.
-After restarting, you should no longer see startup errors in the terminal.
+6. When all packages are installed or updated, it is probably best to exit *emacs* and restart it.
+If you are running *emacs* in *daemon mode*, you need to restart the dameon: `killall emacs` from a shell and then restart.
+You can also re-evaluate the *~/emacs.d/init.el* source file via visiting the file in the buffer and running *eval-buffer*.
+Depending on what changed, it may not reload all changes reliably.
+If you have an issue after evaluating the buffer, restart *emacs* before continuing to troubleshoot.

-7. If you still are having errors with your setup, verify that you are running in an appropriate Python virtual environment, if applicable.
+7. After restarting, you should no longer see startup errors in the *Messsages* buffer or printed to the terminal screen.
+If you still are having errors with your setup, verify that you are running in an appropriate Python virtual environment, if applicable.
 If you are on a RHEL style distribution, you may need to enable a scl environment before starting *emacs*, if it was complied against said environment.

 ## Sharing your settings across machines